preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 .. image:: document-type-is-record.png

-+ **Disable Create Draft**: When you select this option, documents created with this document type can only exist in one edition.
-Creating a draft frpm a published edition is not possible.
++ **Disable Create Draft**: When you select this option, documents of this document type can only exist in one edition.
+Creating a draft from a published edition is not possible.
-+ **Disable Move**: When this is selected, the Move option in a
++ **Disable Move**: When this is selected, the Move option in a controlled documents library, can't be used for document of this type.
++ **Disable Unpublish**: If this option is selected, a document of this type can't be unpublished.
+Once published, it's always available.

 You can select any combination of options here.
-Be careful, this can be changed for existing documents created from a document type with these settings.
+Be careful, this can not be changed for existing, published documents created from a document type with these settings, just for new documents after the document type has been edited.

 Publish
 ---------